nikerla/vc-content/pages/glossary/b2b-ecommerce-companies-websites.md

         <h2>What is the focus of top B2B e commerce sites?</h2>
         <img alt="B2B e commerce companies and websites" src="assets/images/what-is-b2b-ecommerce.jpg"></img>
         <p class="text">
-            While compiling this list, we focused on several features, which every B2B e-commerce company should have.
+            While compiling this list, we focused on several features, which every B2B e-commerce company and portal should have.
         </p>
         <p class="text">1.
 Complex pricing options.
 B2B e commerce companies often offer different prices for different business partners.</p>
         <p class="text">2.
 Flexible checkout process and delivery.
 The checkout process should always match your company’s regulations for payment and shipping.</p>